FreezePhoenix/albot-cpp/README.md

 ## Use

+# Make sure you clone the repo with `--recurse-submodules --depth=1` or you will have to manually activate the submodules.

 All files should be created at the root of the git directory.

 First create a bot.json file.
 Write the following contents: